 The Milwaukee County Behavioral Health Division's Hospital Inpatient Services are provided in four-licensed psychiatric hospital units with three specialized programs for adults and one specialized unit for children and adolescents.
 Adult units include one 24 bed adult unit called the Acute Treatment Unit (ATU), one 24 bed Women's Treatment Unit (WTU) and one 18 bed Intensive Treatment Unit (ITU).
 All units provide inpatient care to individuals who require safe, secure, short-term or occasionally extended hospitalization.
 A multi-disciplinary team approach of psychiatry, psychology, nursing, social service and rehabilitation therapy provide assessment and treatment designed to stabilize an acute psychiatric need and assist the return of the patient to his or her own community.
 The WTU program provides specialized services for women recovering from complex and co-occurring severe mental health disorders.
 The ITU program provides a safe, supportive environment for those individuals with mental health conditions who are at high risk for aggressive behavior and in need for intensive behavioral and pharmacological interventions.
 The Child and Adolescent (CAIS) unit provides inpatient care to individuals age 18 and under.
 The CAIS unit also provides emergency detention services for Milwaukee County as well as inpatient screening for Children’s Court.

-Long-term rehabilitative care to patients with complex medical and behavioral needs is provided through two programs, Rehab Central, a Skilled Nursing Facility, and the Center for Independence and Development, a Facility for the Developmentally Disabled.
+Long-term rehabilitative care to patients with complex medical and behavioral needs is provided Rehab Central, a Skilled Nursing Facility.
 The goal is to promote optimum function and transition residents to community-based settings as quickly as possible.
 Closure of this program is targeted for 2015.